Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 The important thing to remember is that content marketing and advertising vary widely in terms of timelines for results.
 Both share end goals, but the methodology is different.

-Traditional advertising has you invading a customer’s space at a date and time you set – and you have no way of knowing for sure if your message is reaching them at a time where they’re amenable to it.
+Traditional advertising has you invading a customer’s space at a date and time you set – and you have no way of knowing for sure if your message is reaching them at a time when they’re amenable to it.

 With content marketing, you’re creating content online (blogs, webpages, social media posts, whitepapers, etc.) and letting the customers come to you.
 When potential customers search for something related to your industry online, you want them to find you ranking high on the search engine results page (SERP).